yogakurniawan/cerebral-app/README.md

 After this modification to both loaders you will be able to use scss and less files in the same way as css files.

-#### Unit Tests

-The project uses [Mocha](https://mochajs.org/) to run your unit tests, it uses [Karma](http://karma-runner.github.io/0.13/index.html) as the test runner, it enables the feature that you are able to render your tests to the browser (e.g: Firefox, Chrome etc.), which means you are able to use the [Test Utilities](http://facebook.github.io/react/docs/test-utils.html) from Facebook api like `renderIntoDocument()`.

-To run the tests in the project, just simply run `npm test` if you have `Chrome` installed, it will be automatically launched as a test service for you.

-To keep watching your test suites that you are working on, just set `singleRun: false` in the `karma.conf.js` file.
-Please be sure set it to `true` if you are running `npm test` on a continuous integration server (travis-ci, etc).

 ## Deployment on Heroku

 To get this project to work on Heroku, you need to: